nothingmn/Ollabotica/readme.md

 Notes:
 ----
-This has been tested against the Ollama Web UI's API
+This has been tested against the Ollama Open Web UI's API and should work against work just against their typical API without Open Web UI.

 Running with Docker (preferred)
 ----